The Partnership Parenting Project

-Feedback from parents who practice Partnership Parenting often includes deep gratitude and satisfaction with the long-term results of their decision to replace coercive tactics with this trustful, heart-centered, creative approach.
+Parents who practice Partnership Parenting often report deep gratitude and satisfaction with the long-term results of their decision to enact this trustful, heart-centered, creative approach.
 However, there are significant challenges that must be faced by those who aspire to parent the partnership way.
 It requires courage, commitment, and a significant shift in consciousness: learning to see life through the lens of partnership.
 The benefits of this shift go well beyond parenting as other types of relationships are similarly transformed, including one’s relationship with oneself, with nature, and with Spirit.

-The Partnership Parenting Project provides free information, resources, guidance, and support for parents and caregivers who are committed to this truly rewarding path, as well as those who are new to Partnership Parenting.
-Many topics will be addressed, including...
+The Partnership Parenting Project provides free information, resources, guidance, and support for parents and caregivers who are committed to this truly rewarding path, as well as those who are new to Partnership Parenting, with numerous topics including...

 Partnership Parenting basics